 The Royal family has a very long history of squalid affairs, loose morals, tales stifled of staff abuse.
 Traditionally, the press hid the evidence, turning a blind eye.
 British royalty are devoid of ‘doing it,’ are they not?

 Yorkie’s inability to stay clear of situations that might lead inexorably to bribes brings to mind all the sleaze and squalid stories of the uncontrollable, boozy Princess Margaret.
-If ever there was a supreme man-chaser and freeloader, Princess Margaret was queen, and practised it regularly, anything in trousers free game, free flights, stays in other people’s homes, clothes, food, ‘Don’t you know who I am?’ her cri de coeur.
+If ever there was a supreme freeloader, Princess Margaret was it.
+It a way, its expected of the Royal siblings.
+It helps combat the boredom of wealth.

 Not a Nice Man

-Whenever I have seen Alan Dershowitz interviewed on US television, giving a lecture or in debate, his style of communication is invariably highly aggressive, on the attack, using mockery to demean his opponent, and coincidences of coincidences, that is how he responds to being named another paedophile in Epstein’s coterie of camp followers.
-His demeanour does not attract you to him.
-He reminds me of the all-Blacks rugby team prior to the start of the game shouting and hooting, adding hostile gestures to ugly faces to frighten their opponents.
-Repetition renders it an entertaining ritual.
+Whenever I have seen Alan Dershowitz interviewed on US television, giving a lecture or in debate, his style of communication is invariably aggressive, on the attack, using mockery to demean his opponent, and coincidences of coincidences, that is how he responds to being named another paedophile in Epstein’s coterie of camp followers.

-Dershowitz advises Yorkie to do the same which, of course, Yorkie won’t do.
+Dershowitz advises Yorkie to do the same.
 A few denials from the Palace, each stronger than the last, is all the Royal household feels obliged to do.
 ‘The chalice from the palace has the brew that is true.’

 Dershowitz has filed a counter-claim against the unfortunate girl’s lawyers, arguing the story is false, knowingly false, that the lawyers and their client conspire against him, to create a false story.